lighterio/chug/README.md

 ## Getting Started

-Chug is a function with chaining methods, and you can use it inside your Node app.
+Chug is a function with chaining methods, and you can use it inside your Node server.
 Calls to `chug` return a `Load`, which is a list of assets, very similar to the way jQuery returns an object containing a list of DOM elements.
 Operations on a `Load` are chained asynchronously.